 Orv and June’s son, Murray, studied agriculture at University of Guelph with an eye on continuing the cranberry tradition.
 Murray’s wife, Wendy, has an MBA from University of Guelph, focusing in tourism and agribusiness.

 Together, Murray and Wendy expanded the farm to include Muskoka Lakes Winery.
 Award winning wines from Muskoka Lakes are available at the winery and through the LCBO.
 The farm and winery is now open to visitors year round.
 The daily Bog to Bottle Discovery is a Signature Canadian Experience.
-Along with a patio, wine tasting, hiking and snowshoe trails, and harvest activities like wading in the berries, the couple has recently added an Ice Trail and Blueberry Hill making the farm a Muskoka ‘must do’ in any season.
+Along with a patio, wine tasting, hiking and snowshoe trails, and harvest activities like the Cranberry Plunge, the couple has recently added an Ice Trail and Blueberry Hill making the farm a Muskoka ‘must do’ in any season.

 Murray and Wendy have four boys who help out on the farm.
 Their grandfather carved a cranberry farm out of the rugged Muskoka landscape.
 Their grandmother created, ‘Mrs J’s Preserves’ and wrote a cookbook.
 Their parents built a destination and started a winery.
 Who knows what kind of future these boys may have with cranberries?
 We look forward to finding out!